 Flappers of the 1920s were young women known for their energetic freedom, embracing a lifestyle viewed by many at the time as outrageous, immoral or downright dangerous.
-Now considered the first generation of independent American women, flappers pushed barriers in economic, political and sexual freedom for women.
+Now considered the first generation of independent American women, flappers pushed barriers to economic, political and sexual freedom for women.

 Multiple factors—political, cultural and technological—led to the rise of the flappers.